Skip to main content

 What is an acceptable margin of error for a quantitative survey?

-If you were surveying 1,000 people using a confidence level of 90, surveying at least 250 people would give you an MOE of 4%.
-With this margin, you could be reasonably confident that the results were reflective of the audience you were surveying.
+For example, if you were surveying a population of 1,000 people at a 90% confidence level, surveying at least 250 of them would give you an MOE of roughly 4%.
+With that margin, you could be reasonably confident the results reflect the audience you’re surveying.

 How to calculate the margin of error

-Whenever you perform a statistical survey, you should calculate the MOE.
-Before you do so, you need to define your population.
+Whenever you run a statistical survey, you should calculate the MOE.
+Before you do, define your population.

-A population is a group of elements from which you want to survey and gather data.
-Properly defining the population and selecting an appropriate sample size can help reduce the MOE.
+A population is the group of elements you want to survey and gather data from.
+Properly defining the population and selecting an appropriate sample size helps reduce the MOE.

 Here’s the formula: